jgliss/pyplis/README.rst

-piscope is a Python toolbox for the analysis of UV SO2 camera data.
+pyplis is a Python toolbox for the analysis of UV SO2 camera data.
 It includes a large collection of routines for the analysis of such data, for instance:

   1. Several routines for plume background estimation
   #.
 Automatic cell calibration